Sharpness-Guided Group Relative Policy Optimization via Probability Shaping

 \subsection{Hyperparameters}

-The key hyperparameter configurations for GRPO training are summarized in Table~\ref{tab:hp-grpo-core}.
-We adopt the \emph{clip-higher} technique from DAPO~\citep{yu2025dapo} to stabilize entropy and prevent collapse.
-Checkpoints are saved every 20 RL steps, and full implementation details are available in our code release.
-For token importance estimation (Eq.~\ref{eq:token_weight} in the main paper), we set $\alpha=2.0$ and $\mu=0.25$ with clipping bounds $L=1.0$ and $U=1.4$.
-The scaling parameter is fixed at $\tau=9.0$.
-All experiments are conducted on 8 × NVIDIA H100 GPUs.
+The main GRPO hyperparameter settings are summarized in Table~\ref{tab:hp-grpo-core}.
+The \emph{clip-higher} technique from DAPO~\citep{yu2025dapo} is used to stabilize entropy and avoid collapse.
+For token importance estimation (Eq.~\ref{eq:token_weight}), the configuration uses the selected-token logit together with ($\alpha=2.0$) and ($\mu=0.25$), with clipping bounds ($L=0.9$) and ($U=1.4$), and the scaling parameter fixed to ($\tau=9.0$).
+All experiments run on 8 NVIDIA H100 GPUs.